Bejeweled Stars

-Bejeweled Stars (formerly known as Bejeweled Skies during its soft-launch) is a tile match-3 game developed by PopCap Games and distributed by Electronic Arts.
+Bejeweled Stars (formerly known as Bejeweled Skies during its soft-launch) is a tile match-3 game developed by PopCap Games and published by Electronic Arts.
 It is the third spin-off title in the Bejeweled series and the first to debut on smart devices.
 The game was soft-launched in Canada in December 2015, and was released worldwide on May 10, 2016.

 Unlike previous games in the series, Bejeweled Stars is centered around the completion of levels, similar to Candy Crush Saga.
 Once the player has completed one level, the next one is unlocked.
 Each level has its own objective, and some levels introduce the player to various game mechanics such as currents, clouds, Special Gems and further unique goals.

 Plot

 Corvus the StormCrow creates a powerful object in the PowerLab that accidentally shatters the constellations in the sky, scattering the stars across the land.
 Felis the StarCat and Corvus the StormCrow ask the player for help to rebuild the constellations.